paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-049-fire-prevention-and-control.md

 ### Statutory Notes

 #### References in Text
 The National Housing Act, referred to in subsec. (a)(5)(B), is act June 27, 1934, ch.
 847, 48 Stat.
-1246,which is classified principally to chapter 13 (§ 1701 et seq.) of Title 12, Banks and Banking.
+1246, which is classified principally to chapter 13 (§ 1701 et seq.) of Title 12, Banks and Banking.
 For complete classification of this Act to the Code, see References in Text note set out under [section 1701 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1701&num=0&edition=prelim) and Tables.

 [Section 1441a(c) of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1441a/c&num=0&edition=prelim), referred to in subsec. (a)(5)(B), was repealed by Pub.
 L. 111–203, title III, § 364(b), July 21, 2010, 124 Stat.
 1555.